xqux/diacpp/README.md

 The ~~data model~~ and ~~presentation~~ are intentionally separated to provide system flexibility.
 Using the structure of this application, it would even be possible to separate user input from output.
-This particular implementation doesn't emphasize this feature using Qt Framework.
+This particular implementation doesn't emphasize this feature using the Qt Framework.

 All qt dependencies are in a ~~separate directory~~.